How To Sleep When Pregnant: The Best Positions, Plus Tips For A Restful Night

 Sleep apnea could also be contributing to your trouble sleeping.
 This is a common sleep condition that affects sleep patterns among pregnant women.
 It can lead to cardiovascular issues and gestational diabetes.

 If you have any sleep concerns, discuss them with your doctor right away.
+They might recommend further testing, or a mild, pregnancy-safe sleep aid.

 A Good Night’s Sleep For All